naldoluis/Library-function-utils-Vite/backend/README.md

           </Card.Header>
           <Form
             onReset={this.resetBook}
-            onSubmit={this.state.id ? this.updateBook : this.submitBook}
+            onSubmit={this.state.id ? this.updatedBook : this.submitBook}
             id="bookFormId"
           >
             <Card.Body>